A Safety Supervisor is a mid-level employee operating in most organizations responsible for application of safety procedures on the ground.

 What Is the Job Demand for Safety Supervisors?

-Demand for this type of role is likely to remain at 4% between 2014 and 2024.
-This is below half of the national average of all jobs across the US.
-The main reason for this slowdown is the increase in technologies and a slowdown in manufacturing and construction in this time.
+Demand for this type of role is expected to increase by 7 percent between 2020 and 2030.
 The job role could expand, but what is likely to happen is that the same number of people will be responsible for an increasing numbers of employees on the lower rungs.
-While legislation and safety procedure is not likely to reduce, it is possible it will streamline.
+While legislation and safety procedure is not likely to reduce, it is possible it will streamline.*

 What Are the Education Requirements to Become a Safety Supervisor?